duckduckgo/duckduckgo-documentation/duckduckhack/submitting-your-instant-answer/metadata.md

 ## Category

-Specific activities or descriptive nouns for plugins, i.e., what the plugin does (conversion, calculation, etc).
+Specific activities or descriptive nouns for instant answers, i.e., what the plugin does (conversion, calculation, etc).
 For now, limit yourself to one category.
 Just put it in the most obvious category and don't overthink it -- we'll let you know if there's a better one.

 	category "calculations";